July 2008 - issue 7/08

 first on English - next week on maths.'
 A quick test for your

 8 Free Online Resources For Learning A New Language.

 'Stickyball ESL Resources: Free resources and ideas for teaching

 ESL, including advanced writing activities, free phonics books

 and worksheets, and tons of games and grammar handouts.'

 If you've visited a site that you think would be beneficial for all or would ike your site to appear here, please get in touch.
 Thanks.

 4. DAYS OF THE MONTH

-A few days to plan your lessons around in June:
+A few days, among many, to plan your lessons around in July:

 1st - Canada Day